Explanation of the Title

 If we ask what is the order in which to understand the seven vajra points, or what is the way to involve ourselves with them in sequence,

 In general, if we explain the steps within the context of our perishable world, for example in the case of the universal spiritual leader, the Lion of the Shakya Clan, first he indicated the enlightening deed of manifesting his prior state of Buddhahood.
 Thus, the Buddhas come first, don't they?
 Then, it is from the Buddhas that rounds of transmission of the verbal Dharma measures are set flowing and from that come the rounds of the realized Dharma.
-Because of that, the text says, From the Clear Evolved Buddhas, the preventive measures of Dharma.
+Because of that, the text says, From the Buddhas, the Dharma.

 The Boundary for the Essential Factor Buddha-Nature